 Maybe what is needed isn’t for God to sit across the table from you.
 In hindsight, the connection would seem pretty bad and responses would be stretched and distant.
 It isn’t supposed to be a formal meeting.

 He really should just stay beside you.
 Like shoulder to shoulder.
 And just listen to you talk.
 Then hopefully provide the answers to the troubling questions you would ask.
-Those questions that cause your faith to waiver and your heart to wring in pains.
+Those questions that cause your faith to waver and your heart to wring in pains.

 You’d want to put the side of your head on his shoulders.
-And you’d request of him to answer sincerely.
+And you’d request him to answer sincerely.
 Which he’d do anyway.
 But you have to just say it so He knows you’re mean about wanting a definite answer.
 And not a parable like He’d most likely have given at the first instant.

 You’d ask Him if He wants to be a friend or a dad, because they play different roles and you’d want to know what role He was comfortable with.
 You don’t want him being indirect and kidding like your earth-dad who would have answered as ‘friendly dad’.
 But you’d want a frank, uncoded, unparabled response.